Ischia: Since the 18th century

 With the extinction of the D'Avalos line in 1729, the island reverted to state property.
 In March 1734 it was taken by the Bourbons and administered by a royal governor seated within the castle.
 The island participated in the short-lived Republic of Naples starting in March 1799 but by April 3 Commodore Thomas Troubridge under the command of Lord Nelson had put down the revolt on Ischia as well as on neighboring Procida.
 By decree of the governor, many of the rebels were hanged in a square on Procida now called Piazza dei martiri (Square of the Martyrs).
 Among these was Francesco Buonocore who had received the island to administer from the French Championnet in Naples.
 On February 13, 1806, the island was occupied by the French and on the 24th was unsuccessfully attacked by the British.

 On June 21 and 22, 1809 the islands of Ischia and Procida were attacked by an Anglo-Bourbon fleet.
 Procida surrendered on June 24 and Ischia soon afterwards.
 However the British soon returned to their bases in Sicily and Malta.

 In the 19th century Ischia was a popular travel destination for European nobility.

 On July 28, 1883, an earthquake destroyed the villages of Casamicciola Terme and Lacco Ameno.

 Ischia developed into a well-known artist colony at the beginning of the 20th century.
 Writers and painters from all over the world were attracted.
 Eduard Bargheer, Hans Purrmann and Arrigo Wittler lived on the island.
 Rudolf Levy, Werner Gilles, Max Peiffer Watenphul with Kurt Craemer and Vincent Weber stayed in the fishing village of Sant'Angelo on the southern tip of the island shortly before the outbreak of the Second World War.

 In 1936 Ischia had a population of 30,418.

-Spa tourism did not start again until the early 1950s.
-At that time, a quite remarkable artist colony of writers, composers and visual artists lived in Forio, including Ingeborg Bachmann.
-Elizabeth Taylor and Luchino Visconti stayed here for filming.
+Spa tourism did not resume until the early 1950s.
+During this period, a remarkably vibrant artistic colony of writers, composers, and visual artists developed in Forio, including Ingeborg Bachmann.
+Leading figures of international cinema, such as Elizabeth Taylor and Luchino Visconti, also stayed on the island during film productions.

-On August 21, 2017, Ischia had an 4.2 magnitude earthquake which killed 2 people and injured 42 more.

-Today, Ischia is a popular tourist destination, welcoming up to 6 million visitors per year, mainly from the Italian mainland as well as other European countries like Germany and the United Kingdom (approximately 5,000 Germans are resident on the island), although it has become an increasingly popular destination for Eastern Europeans.
-The number of Russian guests rose steadily from the 2000s onwards, before the number came to an almost complete standstill due to the currency depreciation of the ruble and COVID-19 pandemic.

-From Ischia, various destinations such as Naples, Vesuvius, Amalfi Coast, Capri, Herculaneum, Paestum and the neighboring island Procida can be booked.

-Ischia is easily reached by ferry from Naples.
-The number of thermal spas on the islands makes it particularly popular with tourists seeking "wellness" holidays.
-A regular visitor was Angela Merkel, the former German chancellor.